 The Arizona Department of Mines and Mineral Resources has a staff of eight full-time people and one half-time person.
 In addition to the director, there are three mining engineer/geologists, a museum curator, three administrative people and a half-time custodian.
-Three part-time tour guides are paid from the museum store funds for work in the Mineral Museum and to conduct classes.
+Five part-time tour guides are paid from the museum store funds for work in the Mineral Museum and to conduct classes.

-During the fiscal year 1988-89. the staff responded to approximately 11,000 telephone inquiries and 4,600 visitors seeking information about rocks, minerals, mining projects, and mineral occurrences in their search for new mineral discoveries.
+During the fiscal year 1989-90 the staff responded to approximately 12,000 telephone inquiries and 4,200 visitors seeking information about rocks, minerals, mining projects, and mineral occurrences in their search for new mineral discoveries.
 These calls and visits are sometimes taken care of in a few minutes.
 More often, each inquiry requires the staff person to research the mine files or library for more detailed information about the area of interest.
 This can take from a few minutes to a few days.
 Many of the visitors spend hours of their time researching files for leads and information about mineral occurrences in the state.
-There were approximately 5,500 file and/or library searches conducted for this purpose during the year.
+There were approximately 5,800 file and/or library searches conducted for this purpose during the year.

 As a part of this association with the mining companies and prospectors, the staff acquires additional information that is added to our files.
-There were 437 new mine files created during this period.
+There were 380 new mine files created during this period.

-There were 17 publications created and published by the Department during this year.
-These included the following: ( A complete list of publications is available at the Department offices.)
+There were nine publications created or updated and published by the Department during the year.
+(A complete list of publications is available at the Department offices.)
+New or updated publications include:

-Directory of Earth Science Clubs
+- Directory of Earth Science Clubs

-Directory of Exploration Offices

-Directory of Active Mines
+- Directory of Active Mines

-Directory of Arizona Mining Consultants
+- Directory of Arizona Mining Consultants

-49th Annual Report
+- 50th Annual Report

-The Primary Copper Industry of Arizona in 1987
+- The Primary Copper Industry of Arizona in 1988

-Arizona Rockhound Guide

-Mineral Show List
+- Mineral Show List

-Maps and Books for Arizona Gold and Gold Prospecting (revised)

-Industrial Minerals in Arizona's Paint Industry

-Industrial Minerals in Arizona's Wallboard Joint Cement Industry
+- Industrial Minerals in Southern California's Wallboard Joint Cement Industry